oVirt/ovirt-site/source/event/detailedexternalevents.html.md

 ### Flow

 *Add Event/Alert* Flow:
-Invoke *..api/events/add* API giving at least AuditLogType, Severity, Vendor & CustomEventId When the Event/Alert is on a specific object, the object instance id should be set.
+Invoke *..api/events/add* API giving at least AuditLogType, Severity, source & CustomEventId When the Event/Alert is on a specific object, the object instance id should be set.
  *Delete Alert* Flow:
 Invoke ..api/events/delete API giving AuditLogId (this id is returned when adding an External Event)